DanielFlynn1994/sudoku-interface/README.md

 - Clicking the restart button will reset the sudoku board to its original arrangement
 - Clicking the check button will check if the sudoku is completed, and highlight incorrect squares
 - Clicking the solve button will solve the sudoku

+There is currently only 1 playable sudoku, more will be added.